The Cyan Language: Dynamic Typing

 \section{Dynamic Typing}

 Although Cyan is statically-typed, it supports some features of dynamically-typed languages.
-A message send whose selectors are preceded by {\tt ?} is not checked at compile-time.
-That is, the compiler does not check whether the static type of the expression receiving that message declares a method with those selectors.
-For example, in the code below, the compiler does not check whether prototype {\tt Person} defines a method with selectors {\tt name:} and {\tt age:} that accepts as parameters a {\tt String} and an {\tt Int}. \begin{cyan} :p Person; ... p ?name: "Peter" ?age: 31; \end{cyan} This non-checked message send is useful when the exact type of the receiver is not known: \begin{cyan} public fun printArray: (:anArray Array<Any>) [ anArray foreach: [ |:elem Any| elem ?printObj ] ] \end{cyan} The array could have objects of any type.
+A message send whose keywords are preceded by {\tt ?} is not checked at compile-time.
+That is, the compiler does not check whether the static type of the expression receiving that message declares a method with those keywords.
+For example, in the code below, the compiler does not check whether prototype {\tt Person} defines a method with keywords {\tt name:} and {\tt age:} that accepts as parameters a {\tt String} and an {\tt Int}. \begin{cyan} var p Person; ... p ?name: "Peter" ?age: 31; \end{cyan} This non-checked message send is useful when the exact type of the receiver is not known: \begin{cyan} func printArray: Array<Any> anArray { anArray foreach: { (: elem Any :) elem ?printObj } } \end{cyan} The array could have objects of any type.
 At runtime, a message {\tt printObj} is sent to all of them.
 If all objects of the array implemented a {\tt Printable} interface, then we could declare parameter {\tt anArray} with type \verb@Array<Printable>@.
 However, this may not be the case and the above code would be the only way of sending message {\tt printObj} to all array objects.

 The compiler does not do any type checking using the returned value of a dynamic method.
-That is, the compiler considers that \\ \nd \verb@ if( obj ?get ) [ ... ]@\\ \nd is type correct, even though it does not know at compile-time if {\tt obj ?get} returns a boolean value.
+That is, the compiler considers that \\ \nd \verb@ if obj ?get { ... }@\\ \nd is type correct, even though it does not know at compile-time if {\tt obj ?get} returns a boolean value.

 Dynamic checking with {\tt ?} plus the reflective facilities of Cyan can be used to create objects with dynamic fields.
 Object {\tt DTuple} of the language library allows one to add fields dynamically: